Anmol-Baranwal/Anmol-Baranwal/README.md

 <i>&nbsp; Building solutions with open source.</i> <br><br>

 👋 Hi!
-I'm Anmol Baranwal, a full-stack developer from India, super into Open Source, and working as a Technical writer for international brands.
+I'm Anmol Baranwal, a full-stack developer from India, super into Open Source and working as a Technical writer for international brands.

+🔥 I have collaborated with companies valued at over $10M and startups trusted by Fortune 500 companies in my journey.

-🔥 I have worked with more than 8 international teams like [Taipy](https://github.com/Avaiga/taipy), [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Requestly](https://github.com/requestly/requestly), [Latitude](https://github.com/latitude-dev/latitude), reaching an audience of over _500k_.
-If you need a technical writer, DM me on Twitter or LinkedIn.
+✍ Working with 6+ international teams like [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Requestly](https://github.com/requestly/requestly), [Latitude](https://github.com/latitude-dev/latitude) and reached more than _500k_ audience as a Technical Writer.
+If you need a technical writer, just send an email to `hi@anmolbaranwal.com` or DM me on socials.

-📈 &nbsp; I'm also building my community for open source developers and technical writers at [dub.sh/opensouls](https://dub.sh/opensouls).
+📈 &nbsp; I'm also building my discord community (200+ members) for open source developers and technical writers at [dub.sh/opensouls](https://dub.sh/opensouls).

 🔖 &nbsp; As a top author on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal), my content has been featured in prestigious communities like GitHub, resulting in a follower base of over _35k+_ within 8 months.